WebChangeDetector/webchangedetector/README.txt

 Tags: compare, changedetector, screenshot
 Requires at least: 5.2
 Tested up to: 5.5
-Stable tag: 1.1.6
+Stable tag: 1.1.5
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Check your website before and after updates to see if something broke, or let us check your website automatically in intervals and get notified about any changes.
+Check your website after updates to see if something broke.
+Check your website automatically in intervals and get notified about any change.

 == Description ==

-It is important to keep your WordPress site and plugins up to date.
-But sometimes an update or a CSS change can cause another part of your website to change or even break.
-Sometimes you don’t even notice until your customers do.
+**Make sure your website looks good after updates and other changes**

-With WebChangeDetector you can check your website before and after updates and see differences marked in a screenshot.
+With WebChangeDetector you can check your website **before and after updates , installing new plugins or doing other customisations like CSS changes**.
+See all differences **marked in a screenshot**.

-Now you can make sure your updates look the way you want them to – and fix anything that does not.
-Before your visitors do.
+Now you can make sure your updates look the way you want them to – and fix anything that does not, before your visitors do.

-* Save them by letting us check your website after updates – both desktop and mobile.
+*   **Save troubles** with your visitors by letting us check your website after updates – for desktop and mobile.
+*   **Save time** with checking all pages yourself after some changes.
-* Don’t miss sales because of an overlooked issue on your site.
+*   **Don’t miss sales** because of overlooking issues on your site.

-Even a small update on your website can have unexpected consequences.
-Track changes on every page on your WordPress site.
+Track automatically changes on every page on your WordPress site.
 If something changes, we will send you a notification so you can make sure everything looks at it should.

-* Start for free with 50 change detections per month.
+*   Start for free with **50 change detections per month**.
-* Set automatic tracking with intervals, from 1 hour up to 24 hours.
-* Check both desktop and mobile screens.
-* Receive an email alert for change detections with a direct link to see the changes.
 *   Run a change detection to see changes before and after making an update to your website.

-Create a free account at https://www.webchangedetector.com/create-free-account and you will know if something changes on your website before visitors and potential clients do.
+*   Set **automatic trackings** with intervals, from 1 hour up to 24 hours.
+*   Check **desktop and mobile** screens.
+*   Receive an **email alert** for change detections with a direct link to see the changes.
+*   **Share the change detection link** with you Webdesigner to fix issues.

 == Installation ==